chrisgrieser/nvim-rip-substitute/README.md

 argument](https://neovim.io/doc/user/cmdline.html#cmdline-ranges).

 Note that when using the ex-command, visual mode and visual line mode both pass a range.
-To prefill the current selection, you therefore need to use the lua function.
+To prefill the current selection, you therefore need to use the Lua function.

 ```vim